 Reports, Statistics and Case Studies

-The ILAC MRA Annual Report 2016 provides information on the activities carried out as part of the peer evaluation process in 2014 to ensure that regulators and consumers of laboratory and inspection data are able to maintain confidence in the results produced under the ILAC MRA.
+The ILAC MRA Annual Report provides information on the activities carried out as part of the peer evaluation process each year to ensure that regulators and consumers of laboratory and inspection data are able to maintain confidence in the results produced under the ILAC MRA.

 The latest statistics and graphs on the number of accreditation bodies and accredited conformity assessment bodies globally are available from the Facts & Figures page.